Welcome to Marcus Paintings

 Marcus Paintings is a web-site created for and by the psychotherapist and painter Marcus Price who is based in Kent UK.

-Exhibition of a paintings at The Tavistock Centre, Belsize Park London.
-November 24th to December 29th 2025.
+Exhibition of paintings at The Tavistock Centre, Belsize Park London.
+November 25th to December 24th 2025.

 Captivity and Freedom